edgelesssys/constellation/docs/versioned_docs/version-2.15/overview/clouds.md

 ## Google Cloud Platform (GCP)

-The [CVMs Generally Available in GCP](https://cloud.google.com/compute/confidential-vm/docs/create-confidential-vm-instance) are based on AMD SEV but don't have SNP features enabled.
+The [CVMs Generally Available in GCP](https://cloud.google.com/confidential-computing/confidential-vm/docs/confidential-vm-overview#amd_sev) are based on AMD SEV but don't have SNP features enabled.
-CVMs with SEV-SNP enabled are currently in [public preview](https://cloud.google.com/blog/products/identity-security/rsa-snp-vm-more-confidential).
+CVMs with [SEV-SNP enabled are in public preview](https://cloud.google.com/confidential-computing/confidential-vm/docs/confidential-vm-overview#amd_sev-snp).
 Regarding (3), with their SEV-SNP offering Google provides direct access to remote-attestation statements.
 However, regarding (5), attestation is partially based on the [Shielded VM vTPM](https://cloud.google.com/compute/shielded-vm/docs/shielded-vm#vtpm) for [measured boot](../architecture/attestation.md#measured-boot), which is a vTPM managed by Google's hypervisor.
 Hence, the hypervisor is currently part of Constellation's TCB.
 Regarding (4), the CVMs still include closed-source firmware.

 In the past, Intel and Google have [collaborated](https://cloud.google.com/blog/products/identity-security/rsa-google-intel-confidential-computing-more-secure) to enhance the security of TDX.
 Recently, Google has announced a [private preview for TDX](https://cloud.google.com/blog/products/identity-security/confidential-vms-on-intel-cpus-your-datas-new-intelligent-defense?hl=en).